 - All grains (including wheat, barley, oats, rice and other whole grains).
 This also includes all foods made with grain flour, such as bread, cakes, biscuits, chips, cereal, muffins, pasta, etc.

 - Sugar and foods that contain artificial or added sweeteners (honey, cane sugar, coconut sugar, etc.)

-- Most premade condiments, sauces or packet mixes, which tend to be high in sugar
+- Most pre-made condiments, sauces or packet mixes

 - Most dairy products that contain milk, yogurt, ricotta or cottage cheese.
 Higher-fat, low-carb cheeses are allowed because they have very little carbs